-I am a postdoctoral fellow in Evaluative Clinical Sciences at the Sunnybrook Research Institution, under the Hurvitz Brain Sciences Program at Sunnybrook Health Sciences Center, and fully affiliated with the University of Toronto.
+I am a postdoctoral fellow at the Sunnybrook Research Institute in the Evaluative Clinical Sciences Platform.
 Previously I was a postdoctoral fellow at the School of Speech Therapy and Audiology at the University of Montreal, funded by a grant from the American Tinnitus Association.
 I hold a Ph.D. in Psychology from McMaster University, and a M.A. in Speech in Hearing Science and B.Mus. in Music Theory from The Ohio State University.

 I am an Associate Member of the Acoustical Society of America and The Association for Research in Otolaryngology.